 Articles

 Should coaches help crown the world's best player?
-Posted over 10 years ago
+Posted almost 11 years ago

 The recent crowning of Real Madrid and Portugal star Cristiano Ronaldo as the world’s best footballer certainly caused a stir and the controversy begs the question as to what is the best way of recognising the stand-out talent in any sport in a given year or season.